pablop16n/web-docs-scorer/README.md

 - `langs`: list of language labels for each segment of the document.
 - `text`: text of the document.
 Segments must be separated by _\n_.

 The output csvs will contain the next columns.
-The final score will always be considered the _quality_score_:
+The final score will always be considered the _WDS_score_:
 - quality_score
 - language_score
 - url_score